borgbackup/borg/docs/internals/security.rst

 could try a brute force fingerprinting attack based on the chunk sizes in the repository to prove his assumption.

+To make this more difficult, borg has an ``obfuscate`` pseudo compressor, that will take the output of the normal compression step and tries to obfuscate the size of that output.
+Of course, it can only **add** to the size, not reduce it.
+Thus, the optional usage of this mechanism comes at a cost: it will make your repository larger (ranging from a few percent larger [cheap] to ridiculously larger [expensive], depending on the algorithm/params you wisely choose).

+The output of the compressed-size obfuscation step will then be encrypted and authenticated, as usual.
+Of course, using that obfuscation would not make any sense without encryption.
+Thus, the additional data added by the obfuscator are just 0x00 bytes, which is good enough because after encryption it will look like random anyway.

+To summarize, this is making size-based fingerprinting difficult:

+- user-selectable chunker algorithm (and parametrization)
+- for the buzhash chunker: secret, random per-repo chunker seed
+- user-selectable compression algorithm (and level)
+- optional ``obfuscate`` pseudo compressor with different choices of algorithm and parameters

 Stored chunk proximity
 ----------------------